-Time for a hard truth: you need to be better than each of your competitors in at least three ways if you want to survive.
+Time for a hard truth: you need to be better in at least three aspects if you want to start beating your competitors and you will need to have very good competitive strategy in place.
 Yup, even if your competition is Tesco, Virgin and Coca Cola, you've got to find a way to do the dastardly devils a disservice.
 And now for the amazingly good news: you're a small business.
 Which means you're adaptable, you're already better than big brands in dozens of ways, and you've got more punches to pack than Muhammad Ali circa 1974.

-But let's get something straight right now: being cheaper than a competitor is not your only weapon.
+But let's get something straight right now: being cheaper may not be enough to start beating competitors.
 All too often, we see business owners at their absolute wits' end because a rival is undercutting them on price, and they can't keep up.
 Trying to compete on cost is a race to the bottom - you squeeze your margins so paper-thin you're left with nothing.
 If you can compete on price, brilliant.
-If you can't, get on top with any combination of these babies:
+If you can't, get on top with any combination of these babies and create your own competitive strategy:

 1. Better quality/longer-lasting

-A great one to fight off the price wars, because it makes a higher price justified.
+A great one to beat competitors, because it makes a higher price justified.
 Plus, your smallness means you can put in that extra bit of TLC that really makes a better-quality product shine.

 Sick of seeing the same mass-marketed products everywhere you go?
 So are we.
-Give the Ikea effect the cold shoulder by offering something your customers can't buy anywhere else.
+Give the Ikea effect the cold shoulder and beat competitors by offering something your customers can't buy anywhere else.

 3. Easier to use

-Just keep it simple, a'ight?
-If a customer can figure out how to use your super-hydro-manu-sizer-gizmo in two seconds rather than two hours, you've got the edge.
+Just keep it simple, all right?
+If a customer can figure out how to use your super-hydro-manu-sizer-gizmo in two seconds rather than two hours, you've got the edge and you are on the ball with competitive strategy.

 4. Safer to use

 This is a particularly strong one if your customers are likely to have kids - or if they are kids.
 It might take a bit of user testing, and it's worth getting an accreditation, but believe us, it'll work.
-No one wants to end up decapitated by the less-safe tin opener on the supermarket shelves to save a few pennies.
+No one wants to end up decapitated by the less-safe tin opener on the supermarket shelves to save a few pennies - this won't help you with beating competitors.

 5. More efficient